cheshire-cat-ai/docs/mkdocs/plugins/hooks.md

 # &#129693; Hooks

-Hooks are Python functions that are called directly from the Cat at runtime, they allow you to change how the Cat internally works without directly modifying the Cat itself.
+Hooks are callback functions that are called from the Cat at runtime.
+They allow you to change how the Cat internally works and be notified about framework events.

 ## How the Hooks work